SpehKing/inpaint_aruco_marker/README.md

    - Warp and blend the best patch into the corresponding region in each frame.
 7. **Video Encoding:**
    - Combine the processed frames back into an MP4 video at 25 FPS (or output as a GIF for demo purposes).

+## Configuration and Constants

+All fixed parameters and paths are defined in the `constants.py` file.
+Below is a brief description of each parameter:

+- **CROP_SIZE = 512:**
+  The dimension (in pixels) for cropping candidate patches.
+Determines the size of the inpaint region.

+- **EXPANSION_FACTOR = 0.8:**
+  A factor used to expand the cropped region around the detected marker, ensuring enough context is included for effective inpainting.

+- **GUIDANCE_SCALE = 7.5:**
+  A scale factor that influences the diffusion model's guidance during inpainting.
+Higher values can enforce stronger adherence to the prompt (if provided).

+- **NUM_INFERENCE_STEPS = 21:**
+  The number of inference steps used by the inpainting model.
+More steps generally result in higher quality inpainting but increase computation time.

+- **STRENGTH = 0.99:**
+  Controls the degree of modification during inpainting.
+A value close to 1 indicates a strong inpainting effect.

+- **INPUT_VIDEO:**
+  Path to the input video file.
+  Default: `/teamspace/studios/this_studio/4_aruco_moving_stairs.mp4`

+- **OUTPUT_VIDEO:**
+  Path to the output video file.
+  Default: `out_v1.1_aruco_moving_stairs.mp4`

+- **CROP_PERCENTAGE = 0.5:**
+  The percentage of the region to crop for candidate patch extraction.
+This helps fine-tune the area used for inpainting.

+### Fixed Parameters for BIRCH Clustering

+- **N_CLUSTERS = 3:**
+  The number of clusters used in the BIRCH clustering algorithm for grouping candidate patches.

+- **BIRCH_THRESHOLD = 0.2:**
+  Threshold value that affects the sensitivity of the clustering process, determining when data points should be merged into clusters.

+- **BIRCH_BRANCHING_FACTOR = 20:**
+  The branching factor parameter that controls the maximum number of subclusters during the clustering process.

 ## Installation & Requirements